therealharsh/validator-app/README.md

 RatsValidator v1.6
 Open source for anyone to develop with
-Used various framworks to build an app to allow people to post content anonymously
+Used various frameworks to build an app to allow people to post content anonymously

 Backend core - PHP and MySQL
 Frontend - HTML CSS jQuery JavaScript